Adult Mouth-to-Mask Ventilation

 Adult Bag-Mask Ventilation in Two-Rescuer CPR

 If two people are present and a bag-mask device is available, the second rescuer is positioned at the victim’s head while the other rescuer performs high-quality chest compressions.
-Give 30 high-quality chest compressions.

 - Deliver 30 high-quality chest compressions while counting out loud .

 - The second rescuer holds the bag-mask with one hand using the thumb and index finger in the shape of a “C” on one side of the mask to form a seal between the mask and the face, while the other fingers open the airway by lifting the person’s lower jaw .
+If possible, keep the mask on the face at all times, only remove if necessary, to reduce gross exhalation exposure to rescuers.